-Sigma's Bookshelf just launched our 20th teen authored book at the Twin Cities Book Festival in October.
-Congratulations to Woodbury, Minnesota's Caroline Jude, author, "The Elemental Lies."
+Sigma's Bookshelf just launched our 22nd teen authored book at the Twin Cities Book Festival in October, 2023.
+Congratulations to Deveshi Sharma, author, "Eternal Power and the Blessed Dream."

-With your support, we will keep the momentum going in 2023.
+With your support, we will keep the momentum going into 2024.

-Just six years after coming up with the idea of starting up a book publishing company exclusively for teen writers, Justin M. Anderson's company, Sigma's Bookshelf, is flourishing.
-It now has 20 teen authored books on the market with more in the pipeline.
-The company has also developed a novel writing workshop for teens that has attracted dozens of students, teaching them not only about the novel writing process, but about how the publishing industry works.
+Just seven years after coming up with the idea of starting up a book publishing company exclusively for teen writers, Justin M. Anderson's company, Sigma's Bookshelf, is flourishing.
+It now has 22 teen authored books on the market with more in the pipeline.
+The company has also developed a novel writing workshop for teens that has attracted hundreds of students, teaching them not only about the novel writing process, but about how the publishing industry works.

 All services required to bring teen writers' books to market are 100% free for the teens whose books are selected for publication, and the writers receive royalties for books sold online, in stores and at events.

 Sigma's Bookshelf is a project of Springboard for the Arts, a nonprofit arts service organization, and is seeking your tax deductible donation to help fund this project for another year.
 All money raised goes directly towards the expenses associated with bringing a book to market.
 The company is run by an unpaid all volunteer staff.

 Springboard for the Arts